BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_4_Exporting_Secrets_from_Bitcoin_Core.md

 for this example, but you should use a Bitcoin Core-generated wallet, not the descriptor-based wallet we imported in the last section.

-Unload your "seed" wallet from the last section or create a new "" wallet depending on what you've done to date with Bitcoin Core.
+Unload your "seed" wallet from the last section or create a new default (e.g., "mainwallet")" wallet depending on what you've done to date with Bitcoin Core.

 ```
 bitcoin-cli unloadwallet "seed"